Sports mimicking pro wrestling

 MJF arrived backstage just before his match with Wardlow, and after Wardlow won, as expected, MJF left.

-At some point Tuesday, MJF met with Tony Khan and the two aired their differences.
+At some point on May 31, MJF met with Tony Khan and the two aired their differences.

 MJF appeared on Dynamite and cut a scathing, profanity-laced promo that saw the censor button hit several times and eventually, MJF’s microphone was cut off.